KotaReid/AdventOfCode2021/README.md

-# AdventOfCode2021
+# Advent Of Code 2021
-Practice F# with AOC 21 Problem Set
+Learning more about F# by trying problems provided by https://adventofcode.com/.